Storage & Back-up Workflow for Filmmakers

 Using MASV as a file transfer tool and backup failsafe is a strategy used by many of our customers, such as Motion Picture Enterprises,

 “We recently delivered about 75 terabytes of GPX material to a broadcaster.
 We knew MASV would host that in the cloud as a failsafe and we knew we could pull from there if we needed to go back and revisit something.
-That allowed us to take the NAS holding all that media, blow it away, and flip it over to the next project — which was great for one of our clients and us.
+That allowed us to take the NAS holding all that media, blow it away, and flip it over to the next video project — which was great for one of our clients and us.
 We were able to satisfy another client, and it was a huge win.”

 Frequently Asked Questions